Skip to content

 This is equally important.

-It is now trying to change the world.
+It is not interested in changing the world.

 It is not trying to become the next BAYC.